 My friend Mohin is an unusual man.
 He is generous, complex, and a genius.
 Dreamland is a place he runs.

 Due to his intelligence, many are unable to really get him.
 His parents died in his youth.
 He inherited a small house in a small village surrounded by beauty.
-He has a small piece of land, on which he does farming.
+He inherited a small piece of land for his family to farm.

 He has been away from his family for more than three decades — albeit he visits them regularly.
 I admire and understand him.
 His mother, children, wife, family, all his friends who are staff — he is also trying to hire me but I’m not from here and my Hindi is insufficient — and most people who are staff for him here and there love him.